-In Part 1 of walking with your cat, I had a lot of great feedback from my readers that have actually entertained the idea of walking with their cats, but haven’t quite trained them up yet.
-One such reader expressed that her cat was older and she wasn’t sure how well the cat would do with the training portion of it.
+In Part 1 of walking with your cat, I had a lot of great feedback from my readers.
+Many have actually entertained the idea of walking with their cats, but haven’t quite trained them up yet.
+One such reader expressed that her cat was older.
+She wasn’t sure how well the cat would do with the training portion of it.
+Here’s walking with your cat part 2.

 Cat Backpacks – Yes, They’re A Thing!